coffebar/waybar-module-pacman-updates/README.md

 `--tooltip-align-columns` - format tooltip as a table using given monospaced font.

+`--color-semver-updates` - color each package update in a color corresponding to the type of update (major, minor, patch, pre)

 ### How to hide the module when there are no updates available

 ##### waybar config